Climate and Average Weather Year Round in Montréal Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 5 to August 24, with an average daily incident shortwave energy per square meter above 5.6 kWh.
-The brightest day of the year is July 1, with an average of 6.7 kWh.
+The brightest month of the year in Montréal is June, with an average of 6.5 kWh.

 The darker period of the year lasts for 3.4 months, from October 28 to February 11, with an average daily incident shortwave energy per square meter below 2.3 kWh.
-The darkest day of the year is December 17, with an average of 1.2 kWh.
+The darkest month of the year in Montréal is December, with an average of 1.3 kWh.

 For the purposes of this report, the geographical coordinates of Montréal are 45.509 deg latitude, -73.588 deg longitude, and 659 ft elevation.